slenane/CV/README.md

 <ul class="course-description">
   <li>Fundamentals of JavaScript including variables, arrays, objects, loops, and functions</li>
-  <li>Creating algorithms to manipulate strings, factorialize numbers, and calculate the orbit of the International Space Station</li>
+  <li>Create algorithms to manipulate strings, factorialize numbers, and calculate the orbit of the International Space Station</li>
   <li>Object-Oriented and Functional Programming</li>
 </ul>